Yumi Matsutoya: Collaboration with other artists

 In 1992, Matsutoya and Karl Smokey Ishii cooperated for the single "Ai no Wave".
 She wrote it and the B-Side "Roman no Dengon" with him.
 The same year, Ishii had released "Kimi ga Irudake de", the fifth best-selling single in Japan.
 Therefore, the single climbed to the top of the hit parade naturally.
 The title of "Roman no Gengon" was self-parody of their songs; it was named under Matsutoya's "Rouge no Dengon" and Kome Kome Club's "Roman Hikou".

 When her popularity quickly declined at the end of the 1990s, she recorded a song with the popular group Pocket Biscuits.
 They collaborated on the single "Millennium" in 2000, but it did not achieve the expected success.

 In 2002, she penned the song "Koi no Signal" for the group Coming Century, a sub-unit of the popular boyband V6.
 Compared to other Coming Century songs of the time, the lyrics for the song were more heartfelt and optimistic.

 In 2005, Matsutoya formed the group called "Yumi Matsutoya and Friends of Love the Earth" with four East Asian artists; Dick Lee from Singapore, Lim Hyung Joo from South Korea, amin and Xu Ke from China.

 Matsutoya wrote the song "Smile Again" for the new group, and it was released on iTMS only.
 When Matsutoya appeared at the Expo 2005 concert in September of the same year, they appeared as guests and sang this song.
 On New Year's Eve the same year, they appeared in the Japanese traditional annual TV music program Kohaku Uta Gassen, and performed "Smile Again".
 The next year, Matsutoya re-recorded the song and released it on her album A Girl in Summer.
 In autumn of 2006, this unit added more members.
 They had only one concert and released the new single "Knockin' at the Door" on CD.

-In 2006, she wrote a song "Still Crazy for You" for Crazy Cats, a Japanese comedy team popular in the late 1950s and 1960s, and sung a duet with the vocalist Kei Tani.
+In 2006, she wrote a song "Still Crazy for You" for Crazy Cats, a Japanese comedy team popular in the late 1950s and 1960s, and sang a duet with the vocalist Kei Tani.
 It was released as the group's first new single since 1986, and climbed to No. 14 on the Oricon chart.
 It was the highest chart position they have ever reached.

 In 2012 Yumi came to London to record "A Whiter Shade of Pale" with Procol Harum, a band she considered an inspiration for her work.
 She sang a duet with Gary Brooker on this new version of the 1967 classic, which featured three verses and a guitar solo by Geoff Whitehorn.
 Yumi and Procol Harum then played a series of December concerts in major Japanese cities, one of which was recorded for a later television showing.